-Couples Prepare for Life After Transition, Sale, or Exit
+Prepare for Life After Transition, Sale, Exit or Empty-Nest

 In preparing for life after sale or exit, most business owners assume they have everyone’s best interest in mind—including their mate’s, offspring, employees, friends, and any others.
 It’s a big life transition for you and everyone around you.
 It’s not just a financial event.
 While good intentions may be assumed, taking the time to talk, listen, set goals, and plan for the future will help everyone around the business owner feel included in this life changing transition.

 Here are some common concerns of owner’s and their families preparing for “life after.”